88-degrees/Book-of-Changes/appendix03s1.md

 ###### p.
 377

 not the full exponent of speech, and speech is not the full expression of ideas; -- is it impossible then to discover the ideas of the sages?'
 The Master said: -- 'The sages made their emblematic symbols to set forth fully their ideas; appointed (all) the diagrams to show fully the truth and falsehood (of things); appended their explanations to give the full expression of their words; and changed (the various lines) and made general the method of doing so, to exhibit fully what was advantageous.
-They (thus) stimulated (the people) as by drums and dances, thereby completely developing the spirit-like (character of the Yî).'
+They (thus) stimulated (the people) as by drums and dances, thereby completely developing the spirit-like (character of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching)).'

-77. May we not say that [Qián(䷀)](e4b9beqian.md) and [Kūn(䷁)](e59da4kun.md) [= the yang and yin, or the undivided and divided lines] are the secret and substance of the Yî?
+77. May we not say that [Qián(䷀)](e4b9beqian.md) and [Kūn(䷁)](e59da4kun.md) [= the yang and yin, or the undivided and divided lines] are the secret and substance of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching)?
 [Qián(䷀)](e4b9beqian.md) and [Kūn(䷁)](e59da4kun.md) being established in their several places, the system of changes was thereby constituted.
 If [Qián(䷀)](e4b9beqian.md) and [Kūn(䷁)](e59da4kun.md) were taken away, there would be no means of seeing that system; and if that system were not seen, [Qián(䷀)](e4b9beqian.md) and [Kūn(䷁)](e59da4kun.md) would almost cease to act.

 78. Hence that which is antecedent to the material form exists, we say, as an ideal method, and that which is subsequent to the material form exists, we say, as a definite thing.

 Transformation and shaping is what we call change; carrying this out and operating with it is what we call generalising the method; taking the result and setting it forth for all the people under heaven is, we say, (securing the success of) the business of life.

-79. Hence, to speak of the emblematic figures:--(The sage) was able to survey all the complex phenomena
+79. Hence, to speak of the emblematic figures: -- (The sage) was able to survey all the complex phenomena

 ###### p.
 378

 under the sky.
 He then considered in his mind how they could be figured, and (by means of the diagrams) represented their material forms and their character.
 Hence those (diagrams) are denominated Semblances.
 A (later) sage was able to survey the motive influences working all under the sky.
 He contemplated them in their common action and special nature, in order to bring out the standard and proper tendency of each.
 He then appended his explanation (to each line), to determine the good or evil indicated by it.
-Hence those (lines with their explanations) are denominated Imitations (the Yâo).
+Hence those (lines with their explanations) are denominated Imitations (the [**Yáo**](https://zh.wikipedia.org/zh-cn/爻)).

 8o.
 The most thorough mastery of all the complex phenomena under the sky is obtained from the diagrams.
 The greatest stimulus to movement in adaptation to all affairs under the sky is obtained from the explanations.